dietrich-stein/vue-vibrancy/README.md

 Vibrancy is name for a visual effect that was refined and made popular by Apple in 2014 with the introduction of OS X Yosemite.
-They [describe](https://developer.apple.com/design/human-interface-guidelines/macos/visual-design/translucency/) it as follows in their Human Interface Guidelines:
+They [describe](https://developer.apple.com/design/human-interface-guidelines/macos/visual-design/translucency/) it as follows in their Human Interface Guidelines as follows:

 > &hellip;a subtle effect that dynamically blends the foreground and background colors using a careful balance of lightening and darkening techniques.
 This combination helps make foreground content stand out against any background.